-The lack of interstate highways and other limited access roads in the region are an obstacle to both business and tourism development.
-The only county in the region with direct interstate access is Duplin County.
-There is only one public municipal transportation system in the region (Goldsboro).
-Every county has a public transit system, but their rider-ship is limited to the elderly and those needing transportation for medical or social services.
-Those who live here are dependent upon personal vehicles including the aging population.

-If the region's economy is to develop with industry, tourism and retirees, regional jet service to multiple U.S. locations must be expanded.
+The lack of interstate highways and other limited access roads in the Region is an obstacle to both business and tourism development.
+The only county in the region with direct interstate (I-40) access is Duplin County.
+There are only two public municipal transportation system in the region-in Goldsboro and Jacksonville.
+Every county has a public transit system, but their ridership is limited to the elderly and those needing transportation for medical or social services.
+Those who live here, including the aging population, are dependent upon personal vehicles.
+If the Region's economy is to develop with industry, tourism and retirees, regional jet service to multiple U.S. locations must be expanded.
 Ongoing restructuring in the airline industry continues to impact the frequency and number of airlines providing air service in New Bern and Jacksonville; currently both cities have air service to Charlotte by American Airlines and to Atlanta by Delta.